syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 ### Expand groups while grouping

-You can expand all the groups while grouping by setting [SfDataGrid.AutoExpandGroups](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~AutoExpandGroups.html) to `true`.
+You can expand all the groups while grouping by setting [SfDataGrid.AutoExpandGroups](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoExpandGroups.html) to `true`.
 So, when user group any column, then all groups will be in expanded state.
-Also you can allow end-user to expand or collapse the groups by setting [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~AllowGroupExpandCollapse.html) to `true`.
+Also you can allow end-user to expand or collapse the groups by setting [SfDataGrid.AllowGroupExpandCollapse](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowGroupExpandCollapse.html) to `true`.

-## Expanding or collapsing the groups

-By default, you can view the records in each group by expanding its group caption.

-You can allow end-user to expand or collapse the groups programmatically at runtime.

 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfDataGrid  x:Name="dataGrid"